 The date of the first edition of the work can be mentioned in the square brackets:

-For the displaying the lacunas in the quoted text it's necessary to use ellipsis in the angle brackets.
+- Lacunas in the quoted text should be indicated with ellipsis in the angle brackets.
 Example: “text […] text”

 - External quotation marks: “text”, internal quotation marks: ‘text’.
 Example: “text ‘text’ text”.